Wake up with the birds and see your neighborhood through new eyes.

 Bird watching is a gateway to connecting with nature that requires nothing more than patience and curiosity.
 Whether you're in a bustling city park or a quiet suburban backyard, birds are everywhere, living their lives in parallel to ours.
 This quest introduces you to the fundamentals of birding: learning to move slowly, observe carefully, and appreciate the incredible diversity of avian life that surrounds us daily.
 You'll discover that birds have unique personalities, complex social structures, and behaviors that rival any nature documentary.
 The early morning hours offer the best bird watching opportunities, as most species are most active during the first few hours after sunrise.
 This is when birds are feeding, singing to establish territories, and going about their daily routines.
 You don't need to travel to exotic locations or invest in expensive equipment to start—your local park, nature trail, or even your own backyard can reveal surprising variety.
 This quest will guide you through your first dedicated bird watching session, teaching you observation techniques and helping you identify at least three different species.

-Sketch or write detailed descriptions of at least three different birds you observe, including the time, location, and what they were doing.
+Sketch or write detailed descriptions of at least three different birds you observe.
+Note the time, their exact location, and what they were doing—feeding, calling, hopping branch to branch.
+Use your field guide or app to identify them, but don't stress about getting it perfect; misidentification is how you learn.

 Get everything you need to make this quest amazing.